Why nonprofit organisations should consider cyber insurance

 Volunteer information

 Nonprofits often collect personal information about volunteers, including names, addresses, and background checks.
-Cyber attackers may use this information for identity theft or to glean additional details about people affiliated with the organization.
+Cyber attackers may use this information for identity theft or to glean additional details about people affiliated with the organisation.

 For more insights, download our complete guide: